-In the past, I've walked away with post type categories, headlines that may have been stronger and the reason for popularity, topics that you loved, topics that didn't even register a bleep on the interest scale.
+In the past, I've walked away with post type categories, headlines that may have been stronger, and the reason for the popularity, topics that you loved, topics that didn't even register a bleep on the interest scale.

 But – while all of that gives me a first taste of what you like…it only scratches the surface of what the info I need to make launch decisions.

 So, I proceed to my email and start digging in there too!
 Let's go into both of these areas a little more, so I can show you what I do with that information.

 In fact, I'm going to share with you the “what I thought” vs. what you’ve been telling me, especially since the re-release of my Launch Workbook.

 The number of you coming forward and sharing what you’re struggling with has been amazing and at the same time eye-opening!

 So – let’s talk about the content that’s working — some from the Fall 2014 launch of Fearless Launching and that’s still getting consistent traffic or consistently in the top 15 pieces of content on my site–and this is for the recent past two months.
 This list consists partially of blog content and partially podcast content since both live on the blog. (updated as of 2018)